farrelleoin93/Milestone-1-Recipe-Site/README.md

 ---

 The main features that I want this website to have are:
-- an attractive designed
+- an attractive design.
-- easily understandable navigation on different screen sizes
+- easily understandable navigation on different screen sizes.
-- links to social media platforms
+- links to social media platforms.
-- a contact us form
+- a contact us form.

+Features that will be added in the future:
+- videos of each dish being made.
+- a way to change the amount of ingredients depending on how many people the dish will serve.
+- a way to change the volume metrics eg. 1 pint/500ml.

 ## <a name="technoilogies">Technologies</a>